Jimmy Keaveney: Inter-county

 Keaveney first came to prominence on the inter-county scene with the Dublin senior inter-county team in the 1960s.
 After enjoying no success in the minor or under-21 grades, he lined out in the Leinster senior decider in 1965.
 Longford were the opponents on that occasion.
-A 3-6 to 0-9 score line gave Dublin the win and gave Keaveney a first Leinster winners' medal.
-Dublin, however, later defeated by eventual runners-up Kerry in the Al-Ireland semi-final.
+A 3–6 to 0–9 scoreline gave Dublin the win and gave Keaveney a first Leinster winners' medal.
+Dublin were, however, later defeated by eventual runners-up Kerry in the Al-Ireland semi-final.

 While Keaveney enjoyed success at an early age it was a short-lived experience.
 Over the next eight seasons Dublin failed on each occasion to even reach the Leinster decider.
 It was a frustrating downturn that eventually led to Keaveney announcing his retirement from inter-county football in 1973.
 At the age of twenty eight it was a premature decision.

 In 1974 former All-Ireland winning captain Kevin Heffernan took over as manager of Dublin in time for the championship.
 Keaveney's retirement was short-lived as the new manager persuaded him to return to the team.
 The St. Vincent's man agreed and was immediately vindicated when Dublin reached the Leinster final of 1974.
 Archrivals Meath set out to stop 'the Dubs' claiming a first provincial title since 1965.
-The new look Dublin made no mistake in securing a 1-14 to 1-9 victory.
+The new look Dublin made no mistake in securing a 1–14 to 1–9 victory.
 It was Keaveney's second Leinster winners' medal.
 Dublin later surprisingly defeated All-Ireland title-holders Cork in the semi-final, thus booking a place in the All-Ireland final against Galway.
-The men from the west, who had been beaten in two of the previous three championship deciders, took a 1-4 to 0-5 lead at half-time, however, the real turning point of the game came in the 52nd minute.
+The men from the west, who had been beaten in two of the previous three championship deciders, took a 1–4 to 0–5 lead at half-time, however, the real turning point of the game came in the 52nd minute.
 Galway were awarded a penalty which Liam Sammon stepped up to take.
 Goalkeeper Paddy Cullen made no mistake and saved the shot.
 "The Dubs" later went on to take the lead as Galway collapsed.
-A 0-14 to 1-6 score line resulted in a first All-Ireland winners' medal for Kevaeney and a first for Dublin in eleven years.
+A 0–14 to 1–6 scoreline resulted in a first All-Ireland winners' medal for Keaveney and a first for Dublin in eleven years.
 He capped off the year by collecting his first All-Star award.